partykit/partykit/apps/docs/src/content/docs/tutorials/add-partykit-to-a-nextjs-app/3-hook-up-data-to-the-server.md

 ## Connect the poll form

-Navigate to `page.tsx`, in the `app` directory, which generates the poll.
+Navigate to `page.tsx`, in the `app` directory (see online in [the starter](https://github.com/partykit/tutorial-starter-partypoll/blob/main/app/page.tsx) or [the finished code](https://github.com/partykit/partypoll/blob/main/app/page.tsx)), which generates the poll.

 Take a look at the file.
 You'll notice that we've already included the code to get the data from the form in the server action: